-A plant nursery partnership with the then Wacol Correctional Centre was first trialed in 2009 as a one year partnership with Brisbane City Council to supply native plants to southside Habitat Brisbane groups.
-In 2010 SOWN became involved, partnering with the Arthur Gorrie Correctional Centre (AGCC) as BRAG (Bushcare Regeneration at Arthur Gorrie).
+A nursery partnership with the then Wacol Correctional Centre was first trialed in 2009 by Brisbane City Council to supply native plants to south side Habitat Brisbane groups.
+In 2010 SOWN became involved with the renamed Arthur Gorrie Correctional Centre (AGCC).

 Lomandra are in high demand for SOWN planting projects.
 These hardy native plants help stabilise creek banks and create a buffer to filter water as it flows into the creek.
-With the Arthur Gorrie nursery project taking over most of our lomandra production, SOWN volunteers will be able to concentrate on seed collection, cuttings and other strategies to increase the nursery's biodiversity.
-By June 2013 the aim is to supply SOWN with more than 40,000 plants of 35 different species.
+With the AGCC nursery taking over most of our lomandra production, SOWN volunteers are able to concentrate on seed collection, cuttings and other strategies to increase the nursery's biodiversity.

 How it works

-Volunteers collect seeds from a variety of locally native plants.
-Some of these are germinated at SOWN's nursery and taken to Arthur Gorrie as seedlings to be transferred to tubes.
-This is called 'pricking out'.
-Other seed is supplied direct to Arthur Gorrie to germinate in the new greenhouse.
 Organic fertiliser is produced 'in house' through the Arthur Gorrie worm farm, an innovative system using modified wheelie bins.
 Another chore done 'inside' to free up volunteer time is pot washing.
-Previously a never-ending job taking up the bulk of volunteer hours, this task has been taken on by the prison.
+Previously a never-ending job at SOWN, this task has been mainly taken on by the prison.

-When the tubestock is ready to plant in one of SOWN's creek restoration sites, volunteers visit the prison to collect and deliver them to our main nursery in the Gap.
-In visiting the prison, security is strict.
-We have to pass through three check points accompanied by guards.
+When the tubestock is ready to plant, Dick visits the prison to collect and deliver them to the SOWN nursery and other catchment groups.
+The prison security is strict.
+Volunteers have to pass through three check points accompanied by guards.
 Cameras, mobile phones, ropes and metal are not allowed inside and must be checked into lockers at the first checkpoint.
-We must wear ID and have proof of ID to get in.
+Volunteers must wear identification and have proof of identification to get in.
 Vehicles must be locked when unattended.
-Inmates load and unload the deliveries including (most recently) packets of seed, trays and pots to wash, bird netting and a few thousand plants to prick out.

-Plant propagation is just one of many projects inmates in the prison workshop area undertake.
-They also make nesting boxes, breed red-claw crayfish for Australia Zoo, collect Koala food plants, make wire mesh trays for carrying tubestock and grow veges.
 SOWN brings supplies to the nursery including plant tags and books on native plants for the prisoners to learn about the plants they are helping to grow.
-Recently SOWN helped out with the vege patch by supplying protective bird netting..
+SOWN helped out with their vegetable patch by supplying protective bird netting.

 Who is involved?